ChrisProlls/ChrisProlls/README.md

 ### Welcome to my profile!

 Passionate about IT for several years now, I decided to do more than just a hobby: my job.
-After a 5-year course at Exia.cesi in Strasbourg 🏢 allowing me to access a diploma in Information Systems Manager 🎓, I am now a Software Architect within the company Versusmind, digital architecture firm & innovative software editor in Strasbourg.
+After a 5-year course at Exia.cesi in Strasbourg 🏢 allowing me to access a diploma in Information Systems Manager 🎓, I am now a Cloud Engineer within the company Codit, IoT & Azure Cloud specialist in Europe.

 This privileged working environment allows me to apply my analysis knowledge, design and development skills in Microsoft technologies for which I have a great preference.
 The Cloud ☁️, Web 🌐 and Mobile 📱 development are subjects that I particularly appreciate (ASP.NET Core, Angular, Azure, VueJS, REST API & GraphQL, PWA ...), but I also try to stay in touch with cutting-edge technologies (IoT , Blockchain, Serverless, virtual / augmented reality ...) and to constantly update myself on the latest development techniques 🚀.